alexplaka/AbStochKin/README.md

 feature requests, and pull requests.
 Feel free to contact the core developer and maintainer at alex dot plaka at alumni dot princeton.edu to introduce yourself and discuss possible ways to contribute.

-### Financial contribution or support
-If you would like to financially contribute to or further support the development of this project, please go to my [sponsor page](https://github.com/sponsors/alexplaka).